|

 Below are the contents of the German and Spanish speech modules.

-Click them to discover what the voice sounded like.
-The 4th audio
+Click any of them to discover what the voices sounded like.

-file is a real broadcast from a Russian station (in German) that was
+The audio file below is a real broadcast from a Russian station (in German)

 Click here for more real broadcasts.